Are e-signatures legally binding?

 The document’s integrity, i.e. that it has not been altered.

 Scrive eSign helps you capture evidence of intent, but fulfilment of this criteria is also dependent on how clearly this is stated in your contract.
-As for the second and third requirements, read below on how Scrive eSign helps you with that.
+As for the second and third requirements, continue to read below on how Scrive offers solutions for this.

 Evidence of signing parties’ identities can be secured by one or several means, e.g.